sedos-project/organization/docs/data_requirements/input_data.md

 ## Datamodel

-- The **OEparameter-model** has to be used for preprocessed input data.
+- The **oedatamodel-parameter** has to be used for preprocessed input data.
-- See [oeparameter-model documentation](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter) for detailed information.
+- See [oedatamodel-parameter documentation](https://github.com/sedos-project/oedatamodel#oedatamodel-parameter) for detailed information.
 - This datamodel consists of two table types- "scalar" or "timeseries".
 Please choose the table type accordingly depending on the data you want to upload
    - The columns for the providing scalars are described [here](https://github.com/sedos-project/oedatamodel#scalar-description), and corresponding meta information can be found [here](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_scalars.json).
    - The columns for the providing timeseries are described [here](https://github.com/sedos-project/oedatamodel#timeseries-description), and corresponding meta information can be found [here](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_timeseries.json).